 Instructions

-- In a large bowl, whisk cream cheese and mayonnaise together until well-combined.
+- In a large bowl, whisk cream cheese and mayonnaise together until smooth.
 Then whisk in sugar, garlic powder, soy sauce, fish sauce, and a pinch of salt and pepper.

 - Add crab and green onion.
 Stir and season to taste.

-- Lay out a wonton wrapper and place about 2 teaspoon of the filling in the center.
-Use a pastry brush or finger dipped in water to wet the edges.
+- One by one, place 1½-2 teaspoon of filling into the center of a wrapper.
+Dip a small pastry brush or clean finger into the warm water and lightly wet the edges.
 Use your left hand to bring the two left corners of the wrapper together, and your right hand to pinch the two right corners together.
 Bring both hands together to pinch all 4 corners into a point in the center.
-Lightly press the wrapper around the filling, squeezing as much air out as possible while sealing the edges of the wrapper together.
-Set aside and repeat with the remaining rangoons.
+Then mold the wrapper around the filling to seal while pressing ALL air out.
+Set aside and repeat until all the filling is used up.

 - Preheat your air fryer to 350°F. If your air fryer doesn't have a preheating function, simply turn on and let heat up for 4-5 minutes.

-- Spray the bottom of the air fryer with oil.
-Place rangoons in a single layer with space in between each one.
+- Spray the basket with oil.
+Place crab rangoons in a single layer with space in between each one.
 Air fry for 4-6 minutes or golden brown.
-Remove the first batch and immediately season lightly with salt.
-Repeat with remaining rangoons.
+Transfer air fried crab rangoons onto cooling wrap, then repeat as needed.

 Notes